oracle-livelabs/pts/sharding/shard-db-deployment/shard-db-deployment.md

 8. (Optional) To support file movement from shard to shard, the `DB_FILE_NAME_CONVERT` database parameter must be set to a valid value.
-This location is used when standby databases are in use, as is typical with non-sharded databases, and the location can also be used during chunk movement operations.
+This location is used when standby databases are in use, as is typical with non-sharded databases, and the location can also be used during chunk movement operations. (**Note**: If you current host is shd2 or shd3, you should modify the command from SHDSTB1, SHD1 to SHDSTB2, SHD2 or SHDSTB3, SHD3)

     ```
     SQL> <copy>alter system set db_file_name_convert='/SHDSTB1/','/SHD1/' scope=spfile;</copy>